 Our history dates back to the early 1960s, when we opened the world's first salons at sea onboard transatlantic cruise ships, including the Queen Mary and Queen Elizabeth II.
-For more than 50 years, we have continuously defined and redefined the onboard health, fitness, beauty and wellness category by consistently expanding our onboard offerings with innovative and leading-edge service and product introductions, while developing the powerful back-end recruiting, training and logistics platforms to manage and optimize the complexity of our operations and maintain our industry-leading quality standards.
-We have successfully evolved the onboard health, fitness, beauty and wellness category from what was once a consumer-centric amenity for passengers to a key onboard revenue driver for our cruise line partners.
+For more than 50 years, we have continuously defined and redefined the onboard health, fitness, beauty and wellness category by consistently expanding our onboard offerings with innovative and leading-edge service and product introductions, while developing the powerful staff recruiting and training and operational logistics platforms to manage and optimize the complexity of our global operations and maintain our industry-leading quality standards.

-Prior to the cessation of our cruise line and land-based destination resort operations due to COVID-19 in March 2020, our comprehensive suite of premium health, fitness, beauty and wellness services and products reached more consumers than ever before, with 175 centers onboard cruise ships addressing a captive audience of over 20 million passengers annually, and 68 destination resort centers serving global travelers at premier destination resorts around the world.
+As of December 31, 2024, our comprehensive suite of premium health, fitness, beauty and wellness services, products, solutions and experiences reached more consumers than ever before, with 199 centers onboard cruise ships addressing a captive audience of over 26 million passengers annually, and 50 destination resort centers serving global travelers at premier destination resorts around the world.